You found it—the curriculum that seems just right for your child and you! Or almostjust right.

 Accommodations can also be in the form of assistive technology, which is—you guessed it—when technology is used to assist someone with a disability.
 Examples of assistive technology include:

-If you haven’t tapped into the amazing world of assistive technology yet, you can learn more right here.
+If you haven’t tapped into the amazing world of assistive technology yet, you can learn more right here

 You can adjust the curriculum.

 It is okay not to follow the pace, order, or intensity of a preplanned curriculum.
 Instead, you can adjust the curriculum’s expectations or requirements to your child’s needs and abilities.
+In fact, you don’t even need to feel confined by age or grade level, because there is no requirement that a student use only books and curriculum designed for their chronological age or grade level.
+This flexibility can lead to a more personalized and effective learning experience.

 Just keep in mind that the more severe your student’s needs are, the more significant the adjustments you will need to make.